Poly Canyon Hike, SLO

 pinit

-1 likes
+2 likes

 More Like This

-Poly Canyon Hike is a fantastic hike on the Cal Poly campus that takes you through a canyon on a wide dirt road called Poly Canyon Road.
-The hike is a 5.5 mile lollipop loop that you take counterclockwise when you start the lollipop part at the cream-colored barn.
-The road has a low gate that keeps cars out.
+To the right of the Cal Poly Plant Conservatory is Poly Canyon Road, where the hike starts, with a low gate that keeps cars out.
 There is abundant shade in the morning for the first mile, even until late morning, because of the high canyon walls!
-You are high up, with incredible views of Bishop Peak and its beautiful rocky outcroppings.
+You are high up, with incredible views of Bishop Peak and its rocky outcroppings.
 You also see the student housing buildings, tall and elongated, in the valley.
 What a lovely bucolic setting!
 Eucalyptus and sycamore trees add to the beauty, as does the creek below.
-I like these trees so much better than oak trees, which you find on other hikes.
+I like these trees so much better than oak trees.

 After, you can have a coffee at Scout Coffee on campus near the Cal Poly Welcome Center.
 It is a twelve minute walk away.